MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex1_Compliance_Manager.md

 1. Megan should have an email with the subject **Compliance Manager** in their inbox.

-1. Select this message, and click **View Action Item Assigned to you** to open the assigned improvement action.
+1. Select this message and click **View Action Item Assigned to you** to open the assigned improvement action.

 1. Explore the improvement action.
     - **Overview**: Contains a **Summary** of basic information such as the implementation and test status, points achieved, and associated assessments; and a **Testing source** section for viewing and changing how the action is tested.